-QCAT will announce its decision either at the final hearing or at a later date if it needs more time to consider a case after the hearing has finished (this is called a reserved decision).
+The tribunal may announce its decision at the final hearing.
+If it needs more time to consider a case, it may announce the decision later (this is called a reserved decision).

 The decision will be outlined in a written copy of the QCAT order.
 This will summarise the decision made and the actions each party must do to resolve the matter.
 Sometimes the written decision will be given at the end of the hearing or provided to the parties at a later time.

-The President of QCAT has issued a practice direction requiring any reserved decision to be given within 90 days after the day on which it is reserved or within any extension of that period given by the President, Deputy President or Senior Member.
+QCAT Practice Direction 2013/4 requires reserved decision to be given within 90 days after the day on which it is reserved or within any extension of that period given by the President, Deputy President or Senior Member.

-If a party is concerned about a delay in the delivery of a reserved decision they may write to the QCAT President either via email or to:
+If a party is concerned about a delay in the delivery of a reserved decision, they may write to the QCAT President via post or email.

 Reasons can be given either at the hearing or at a later time.
 If the reasons are given verbally at the hearing a person can apply to have a copy of the reasons given to them at no cost.
 The tribunal must provide a copy of the written reasons within 45 days of the request for reasons.